QI

 Where the direction is, and is not

-The pooled 49.5% hides a real internal split worth stating — in both directions, so neither half is cherry-picked.
+The pooled 52.9% hides a real internal split worth stating — in both directions, so neither half is cherry-picked.
+It is also the engine behind the rising trajectory above: the two halves are graded under different rules, and their mix is shifting.

 Directional callClassified24h accuracy

-Table 5 · The directional split.
-Upside calls are legacy events graded before the v2 revision reclassified spikes and clusters as move-detection; they are retained in the log under their original grading.
+Table 6 · The directional split.
+Upside calls are legacy events graded before the v2 revision reclassified spikes and clusters as move-detection; they are retained in the log under their original grading, which is why the pooled figure rises as they age out of recent windows.

-The one place the raw layer shows directional information is on the downside: when the aggregate score breaks sharply lower, the instrument resolves lower about 64% of the time at 24h — meaningfully above even, on a load-bearing sample.
-The upside calls, by contrast, are slightly worse than a coin flip, which is exactly why the v2 revision stopped grading spikes and clusters as directional at all.
+The one place the raw layer shows directional information is on the downside: when the aggregate score breaks sharply lower, the instrument resolves lower about 62% of the time at 24h — meaningfully above even, on a load-bearing sample.
+The legacy upside calls, by contrast, are slightly worse than a coin flip, which is exactly why the v2 revision stopped grading spikes and clusters as directional at all.
+The pooled rate climbs over time precisely because the down-break half now dominates the directional flow while the mis-graded upside half stops being added.

 Reporting the downside number on its own would repeat the original sin in a new costume — selecting the flattering slice.
-The honest statement is the pooled one: directional accuracy is a coin flip, with one genuine pocket of asymmetric, downside-only information that downstream work may choose to use.
+The honest statement is the pooled one: directional accuracy is near even, rising, with one genuine pocket of asymmetric, downside-only information that downstream work may choose to use.
 We show the whole distribution, not the convenient end of it.

 05